clion007/docker-base-alpine/README.md

 # docker-base-alpine

-Base image build on latest Alpine Linux.
+A custom base image built with latest Alpine Linux for all my other docker images.

+## Settings

+Timezone: Asia/Shanghai

+Entrypoint: /init

+Config volume: /config